-This post originally appeared in the December 19, 2019 issue of The Content Technologist with the email subject line "Strengthen SEO, UX and content with a Healthy Website Regimen" and an essay about calculating better content performance metrics that sessions and pageviews.
+This post originally appeared in the December 19, 2019 issue of The Content Technologist with the email subject line "Strengthen SEO, UX and content with a Healthy Website Regimen" and an essay about calculating better content performance metrics than sessions and pageviews.

 Parsely rose out of publishers’ dissatisfaction with simple pageviews and some publisher-specific limitations in Google Analytics.
 It’s not as intense as Chartbeat, the more-traffic-now platform that terrified every working blogger I know.
 (Even a massive enterprise content marketing program I’ve consulted with said Chartbeat data was “too much.”)
 Parsely has always billed itself as the Thinking Publisher’s Content Measurement platform.